issavejdani/idram-money-transfer/README.md

-# How to transfer money using Idram
+# How to transfer money using Idram website

 - [How to transfer money using Idram](#how-to-transfer-money-using-idram)
 	- [Authentication:](#authentication)